BrookeHeck/github.io-reading-notes-/notes401/class-26.md

 # Component Based UI

 ## react hello world
-1. What are the building blocks of a React app?
--

-2. What is the difference between an element and a React component?
+1. What is the difference between an element and a React component?
+- component is a reusable building block of a UI
+- react element is something that describes DOM nodes and properties

-3. What are some advantages of React’s component based architecture?
+2. What are some advantages of React’s component based architecture?
+- Components have the functionality of JavaScript, but are virtual representations of what appears on the UI
+- Components are reusable

 ## introducing jsx
 1. What is JSX and why do we use it?